ably77/DCOS-Kafka-Performance/AdvancedTuning.md

 Notice that the broker DNS hostnames follow a common pattern `kafka-0-broker.<service-name>.autoip.dcos.thisdcos.directory:1025` provided by Mesos-DNS.
 This allows for DC/OS to manage service discovery when issues arise such as a broker failure.
 Using the DNS hostname we can abstract the need to know and reconfigure a static IP:port pairing.

-## Step 4: Run the Confluent Kafka performance test
+## Step 4: Run the Confluent Kafka performance tests

 In this test we are using the following parameters:
 - Topic: performancetest